nmahmudova/ADE-LLM/ADE-LLM-AE/README.md

 Each step is illustrated with examples to show how raw process data is systematically transformed, modeled, and analyzed, demonstrating not only anomaly detection but also interpretability of results.

+## Folder Structure

+The project contains the following files:

+- **data_loader.py** – Handles loading and preprocessing of raw event log data.
+- **prepare_prefix_data.py** – Converts complete traces into prefixes for early anomaly detection.
+- **encoder.py** – Encodes symbolic prefixes into numerical representations suitable for machine learning.
+- **model.py** – Defines the autoencoder model used to learn normal process behavior.
+- **train.py** – Trains the autoencoder on the encoded prefix data.
+- **detect.py** – Uses the trained model to detect anomalies in business process executions.
+- **prompt.py** – Handles natural language explanations of detected anomalies.
+- **run_pipeline_results.py** – Runs the full pipeline end-to-end and saves the results into output files.
+- **requirements.txt** – Lists all required Python packages for the project.

+This structure allows for modular development, enabling easy updates to individual components such as data processing, modeling, or explanation generation.